Marc-cn/sdv-security-privacy-elicitation/ELICITATION.md

 Please indicate other possible threats and try to rate each one of them.

 # 6. Security Mitigations

+Please answer the following questions by rating each item on the scale provided.

 (Scale: 1 = low priority, 5 = high priority)

 **Q38.
 Secure Vehicle Software Engineering (SVSE) Lifecycle**